DHTMLX/docs-todolist/docs/api/rest_api/routes/delete_routes/delete_tasks.md

 @short: Deletes data on a task and returns an empty json object

-The route handles the DELETE request made to the `/tasks/{id}` path.
+The route handles the DELETE request made to the `/tasks/{id}` or `/tasks` path.

-Only one task can be removed per request.
-All child tasks, if any, are also removed.
+One or multiple tasks can be deleted in one request.
+All child tasks, if any, are also deleted.

 <table style="border: 1px solid white; border-collapse: collapse; width:50%">
 <thead style="border: 1px solid white; border-collapse: collapse;">